Strategies for Managing and Paying Off Your Debts

 The Problem: Struggling to Pay Off Large Amounts of Unsecured Debt

-If you have a substantial amount of unsecured debt, such as credit card debt or medical bills, it can be challenging to pay it off, even with a solid repayment plan.
+If you have a substantial amount of unsecured debt, such as credit card debt or medical bills, paying it off can be challenging, even with a solid repayment plan.
 High interest rates and large balances can make it feel impossible to make meaningful progress.

 The Solution: Negotiating a Settlement with Creditors